We dream of a truly democratic, just and prosperous Guyana....

 We in OVP are first and foremost truth warriors.
 We pledged from our inception to tell the people the truth, whether it is popular or not.

 We have stated on many occasions that we would rather tell the truth and get 100 votes, than lie to the people to get 100,000 votes.
-We cannot join forces with any persons or organizations that spread deception and lies.
+We cannot join forces with persons or organizations that spread deception and lies.
 We are leaders, not duped followers, no matter what the cost.

-When we reflect on our increasingly tragic political culture, it becomes clear that the trajectory that led us to this moment of crisis was inevitable.
 Following the close of polls on March 2, 2020, OVP first appeared on the results table as having 155 votes in Region 1, a region we did not contest.
 This then quickly disappeared and was replaced with an allocation of 250 votes in the General Election, although we only contested at the regional level, and only in Region 4.

 The count for Region 4 was halted in the presence of our observers, when only a tiny fraction of the region’s votes had been counted and verified.
-We join with all patriotic forces to demand that the count in Region 4 be resumed and completed using the verification process prescribed by law.
+We join with all patriotic forces to demand that the count in Region 4 be resumed and completed, using the verification process prescribed by law.

 Gerald A. Perreira